JosePedroDias/bloom/README.md

 ## concept

 - based on bloom sort mechanics
-- simplest ui possible with svg mithril rendering
+- ~simplest ui possible with svg mithril rendering~ using canvas

 ## how to use